Improved decoding of symmetric rank metric errors: Introduction

 \subsection{Organisation of the article}

 Section~\ref{sec:nota} gathers the basic notation used in the sequel.
 In Section~\ref{sec:gabi} we recall some notions on $q$--polynomials and Gabidulin codes and provide some material on the notion of adjunction.
 Previous works are discussed in \ref{sec:previous}.
-Finally, the contributions of the article are given in Sections~\ref{sec:low} and~\ref{sec:high} where the decoding of symmetric errors is studied first, for low rate codes and then for high rate ones. \fi
+Finally, the contributions of the article are given in Sections~\ref{sec:low} and~\ref{sec:high} where the decoding of symmetric errors is studied first, for low rate codes and then for high rate ones.
+Finally, the obtained decoding radius is discussed in Section~\ref{sec:discussion}. \fi